By Caramie Petrowsky

 Stand Up Paddle Board, or SUP, has exploded in popularity over the last few years in Colorado.
 Because of our reservoirs, lakes, and rivers, Fort Collins plays host to some of the best SUP'ing spots in Colorado.
 It doesn’t matter if it’s your first time on a board or you paddle every day, there’s a spot sure to put a smile on your face.
 Horsetooth Reservoir is one of Colorado’s most scenic outdoor utopias, and it is located just minutes from the heart of Fort Collins.
 The 6.5-mile-long reservoir is a favorite recreation spot for a plethora of activities, including SUP.
 You can rent a SUP board and get first-timer tips at the Inlet Bay Marina.
 What’s SUP is another locally owned business that rents SUP equipment.
 They offer three rental locations at Horsetooth — South Bay, Sunrise Swim Beach and Satanka Cove.
 Rates start at a reasonable $20 an hour, with half day and full day rentals available as well.
 During the week, they offer a special $10/hour rate for kids age 8-12.
 All rentals include a paddle, paddleboard, safety whistle and PFD if you don’t have your own.

-The new Poudre River Whitewater Park is slated to open in September 2019.
-Located on the river just north of Old Town in the booming river district, plans include a boulder-lined boat chute, rock features, holes for kayaking, SUP and tubing, and shallow play along the shore.
-The park will be open year-round, but visit this fall to be one of the first to experience it.
+The new Poudre River Whitewater Park is located on the river just north of Old Town in the booming river district, it includes a boulder-lined boat chute, rock features, holes for kayaking, SUP and tubing, and shallow play along the shore.
+The park is open year-round, but visits in the fall will make for fun floating and wading opportunities.

 Between the Cache la Poudre River and Horsetooth Reservoir, Fort Collins offers paradise found for fishermen and fisherwomen.
 The Poudre is perfect for fly fishing, though there are a few spots where you can bait fish.
 At Horsetooth, try your hand catching smallmouth bass or walleye from the shore or a boat.
 Fort Collins also has 15 Natural Areas that allow fishing, including Riverbend Ponds, a popular fishing spot with easy access from the trailheads.
 It’s one of two Natural Areas where gizzard shad (part of the herring family of fish) are found.
 While you can fish year round in Fort Collins, we think fall is a particularly picturesque time of year to do so.